yaydede/yaydede/_pages/about.md

 I am a [Sobey](https://www.smu.ca/academics/sobey/sobey-professorships-and-chairs.html) professor in the Department of Economics at [Saint Mary's University](https://smu.ca) in beautiful Halifax.
 Although most of my research is in the field of population economics, my current focus is on machine learning applications in social science, unconventional data, disease surveillance systems, and genomics.
 I teach data analytics courses at undergraduate and graduate levels.

-I am also a co-founder of *Research Portal on Machine Learning for Social and Health Policies*, [MLPortal](https://yaydede.github.io/MLPortal/).
+I am also a co-founder of *Research Portal on Machine Learning for Social and Health Policies*, [MLPortal](https://yaydede.github.io/MLPortal/), where we orginize scholarly activities such as summer schools and workshops.
+Our most recent workshop was on "Economists, Policymakers, and Health Data - A Collaborative Approach"

 This Github page summarizes all my work including a draft version of my book, [Toolbox](https://yaydede.github.io/Toolbox/), my recent research, blogs about "anything useful", and teaching.